Skip To Main Content

 Weather Related Information and AMI

-Snow Days #3, 4, 5, 6, 7: AMI (Alternative Method Instruction) Days.
+Inclement Weather Days #3, 4, 5, 6, 7: AMI (Alternative Method Instruction) Days.
 When school is not able to be in session due to inclement weather, the district will announce that we are having an AMI Day.

 General education teachers will be available for 2 hours via videoconferencing to answer questions and provide feedback.

-6th - 12th grade:
+5th - 12th grade:

 Teachers will post assignments through Google Classroom or email and students will complete them through Google Classroom or Edulastic.